IvanMalison/2015s_HW4/ReadMe.md

-# ReadMe for COMP 15 HW3
+# ReadMe for COMP 15 HW4
-## ISIS Course Roster and Waitlists
+## Binary Search Tree Assignment

 Every assignment you submit you will include a ReadMe file.
 The name could be ReadMe, readme, Read-me.txt, readME, ReadMe.md (the “.md”